 Broadband in Berkshire County encompasses Asymmetric Digital Subscriber Line (ADSL), cable, fiber, fixed wireless, and satellite.
 Sixteen towns recently completed last-mile projects (the infrastructure closest to end users) and five more are in process.
 Thirteen towns were already fully served.
 Broadband access and fast, reliable service are not synonymous, and FCC mapping suggests many towns lack the fastest upload (10 Mbps) and download (100 Mbps) speeds needed for emergency readiness and economic competitiveness.
-High-speed broadband (e.g., fiber) exists in 10 towns, with cable the dominant technology in those remaining.
+High-speed broadband (e.g., fiber) exists in 10 towns with cable the dominant technology in those remaining.
 The 2020 American Community Survey found nearly 85% of Berkshire County households with broadband of some type as compared to 88% in Massachusetts.
-Twelve percent of Berkshire County households lack any internet access as compared to 9% in the Commonwealth.
+Twelve percent of Berkshire County households lack any internet as compared to 9% in the Commonwealth.

-Digital equity and narrowing the digital divide continue to be foci of resiliency efforts, particularly for lowincome residents.
+Digital equity and narrowing the digital divide, particularly for underserved residents such as seniors, lowincome residents, people with disabilities, those without shelter, English-language learners, and the formerly incarcerated, also continue to be foci of resiliency efforts.
 During the COVID-19 pandemic, the Massachusetts Broadband Institute worked with internet service providers in communities lacking broadband to offer indoor and outdoor Wi-Fi hotspots.
-Additionally, through a program called MB123, Community Anchor Institutions (CAIs) such as schools, libraries, town halls, and Health Care centers can now access a state-of-the-art fiber network previously unavailable to them.
-Berkshire County offers 288 such spots.
+Additionally, through a program called MB123, 288 Community Anchor Institutions such as schools, libraries, town halls, and healthcare centers can now access state-ofthe-art fiber previously unavailable to them.